cssinjs/jss/docs/js-api.md

 #### Options.

-- `named` if true, selector will be generated
+- `named` if true, selector will be generated.
-- `at` index where the rule should be added, when you need to ensure the order
+- `index` index where the rule should be added, by default, rules are pushed at the end.
 - `className` add a rule with a predefined class name.